nickywongdong/wombat/documentation/USER_GUIDE.md

 The infotainment system will become responsive again after 10 seconds, regardless of whether a Bluetooth device is connected or not.

 ### Why are some segments of dashcam footage corrupt on system sleep/shutoff?
 The current segment of dashcam footage may be corrupted if Axolotl is running and the system enters standby mode (negotiation with the dashcam logger does not occur on deep sleep).
-This will be addressed in future patches.

 ### Why am I unable to get a fix with the GPS chip?
 You're likely running on L4T R28.1, which requires the use of an experimental driver to enumerate the GPS chip.
 Upgrading to L4T R28.2 should solve this problem.
 Otherwise, check your GPS chip's connection.